type of fan worn during the Edo period Asano-ha deisign design

 Kitcho Patterns

-The materials used are carefully selected domestic bamboo, Japanese paper, and fibers, and these are then made into products by the hands of skilled craftsmen.
+The materials used are carefully selected domestic bamboo, Japanese paper, and fibers, which are then manufactured by the hands of skilled craftsmen.